Did you know that the first Smithsonian Institution Building is nicknamed “The Castle?”

 The Smithsonian Institution Building is one of the most distinctive buildings near the National Mall.
 That’s because it was constructed using Seneca red sandstone.
 These stones were quarried from the Seneca Quarry in Montgomery County, Maryland.

-One of the most interesting Smithsonian Castle facts is that in order to cut the cost of the project, the cheaper red Seneca sandstone was used.
+One of the most interesting Smithsonian Castle facts is that to cut the cost of the project, the cheaper red Seneca sandstone was used.
 The building might have been as white as the U.S. Capitol if another decision was made!

 7. The Castle has a total of 9 towers

-Apart from the distinctive red Seneca sandstone, the building has a total of 9 towers which give it a unique look.
+Apart from the distinctive red Seneca sandstone, the building has a total of 9 towers which gives it a unique look.
 4 of these towers actually have space that can be occupied, while the other 5 merely have staircases and serve a decorative purpose.

-The main tower on the south side stands 91 feet (28 meters) tall and is a 37 feet (11 meters) square.
+The main tower on the south side stands 91 feet (28 meters) tall and is 37 feet (11 meters) square.
 The north side has 2 towers of which the highest stands 145 feet (44 meters) tall.

 8. The building has a bell tower as well